 Your company is growing and you are experiencing order volume at unprecedented levels.
 Years of hard work are finally beginning to pay off, and the business is approaching the vision you had for it.
-As a successful business owner, you know that in order to continue on this current pace it is imperative to work even harder, and to look proactively at your current operations to uncover areas of improvement.
+As a successful business owner, you know that in order to continue on this current pace it is imperative to work even harder, and to look proactively at your current operations to uncover areas of improvement and new opportunities.
 Deep down you are fully aware that in order to grow the business even further you cannot remain stagnant in your processes, and that you must account for the anticipated increase in demand.
 This is the point when many business owners turn to an inventory and accounting ERP software system to help manage all aspects of the business.
-This is a critical moment in the business cycle, but unfortunately for many owners this type of robust technology is new to them and they are sometimes overwhelmed, unsure of where to begin the search.
+This is a critical moment in the business cycle, but unfortunately for many owners this type of robust technology is new to them and they are sometimes overwhelmed and unsure of where to begin the search.
 In certain situations it might make sense to turn to an ERP Consultant and rely on their expertise to help with the process.
 However, this is not always necessary and depending on the consultant, can lead to negative results.
 If you do decide to work with a consultant though, in order to increase your chances of a successful search and implementation, ensure you look for a consultant with the following traits:

 An Acute Interest in your Business Success